22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Do all hotels in Las Vegas charge a resort fee?

-Not all Vegas hotels charge a resort fee.
+Not all Vegas hotels require a resort fee.
 In general, however, most of them do.
 If you are looking for a resort in the popular areas of the Strip, you can count on these properties charging a resort fee.

-Is the daily resort fee in Las Vegas per person?
+Is the daily resort fee per person?

 Resort fees in Las Vegas are billed daily per room, not per person.
-It doesn’t matter how many people are sharing a room, you will only be charged one amenity fee per day.
+It doesn’t matter how many people are sharing a room.
+You will only be charged one amenity fee per day.

 The cheapest resort fee currently charged in Las Vegas is $5 per night at Mardi Gras Hotel & Casino.
 This amount does not include the 13% tax added to rooms and resort fees.